A Hyperbolic Analogue of the Rademacher Symbol: Eisenstein series of weight

-For a parabolic element $\gamma$, this Eisenstein series is the classical real analytic Eisenstein series.
+For a parabolic element $\gamma$, the Eisenstein series is (essentially) the classical real analytic Eisenstein series.
 The elliptic case was originally investigated by Petersson.
-More recently, Bringmann-Kane \cite{BK16} revisited the elliptic case in the context of polar harmonic Maass forms.
+More recently, Bringmann--Kane~\cite{BK16} revisited the elliptic case in the context of polar harmonic Maass forms.
 As for a hyperbolic $\gamma$, there are two types of definitions.
-First one is very similar as (\ref{Def-Eisen}) but without the term $\sgn(Q)$.
-This type was studied by Zagier \cite{Zag75-2}, Kohnen \cite{Koh85}, and so on.
-A form-valued weight $2$ analogue was also introduced by Kudla-Millson \cite{KM79} for each closed geodesic on the Riemann surface $\Gamma \backslash \bbH$.
-On the other hand, our definition (\ref{Def-Eisen}) derives from Parson's work \cite{Par93}.
+The first one is very similar to \eqref{Def-Eisen} but without the term $\sgn(Q)$.
+This type was studied by Zagier~\cite{Zag75-2}, Kohnen~\cite{Koh85}, and so on.
+Kudla--Millson~\cite{KM79} also introduced a form-valued weight $2$ analogue for each closed geodesic on the Riemann surface $\Gamma \backslash \bbH$.
+On the other hand, our definition \eqref{Def-Eisen} derives from Parson's work~\cite{Par93}.
 Parson introduced this type of hyperbolic Eisenstein series to construct a modular integral of weight $2k \geq 4$.
-After that, Duke-Imamo\={g}lu-T\'{o}th \cite{DIT10} expressed its Fourier coefficients in terms of the cycle integrals of a weakly holomorphic modular form.
+After that, Duke--Imamo\={g}lu--T\'{o}th~\cite{DIT10} expressed its Fourier coefficients in terms of the cycle integrals of a weakly holomorphic modular form.
 However, they also described that it appears to be difficult to make Hecke's convergence trick work for weight $2k = 2$.

 Our goal in this section is to give the limit formula of the Eisenstein series (of weight $2$) as $s \to 0^+$.
-Now we divide the study into three cases, (i) parabolic, (ii) elliptic, and (iii) hyperbolic, and the results are stated contrastively in Proposition \ref{PARABOLIC}, Corollary \ref{ELLIPTIC}, and Theorem \ref{limit-formula-for-hyperbolic}.
+Now we divide the study into three cases, (i) parabolic, (ii) elliptic, and (iii) hyperbolic, and the results are stated contrastively in \cref{PARABOLIC}, \cref{ELLIPTIC}, and \cref{limit-formula-for-hyperbolic}.

-\subsection{Parabolic Case}
+\subsection{Parabolic case}